SainsburyWellcomeCentre/Pyper/doc/source/usage.rst

 #.
 If you want to extract a region of the video, draw a rectangular ROI on the video as desired.
 #.
 Specify a CODEC for the output video.

 .. note:: Not all codecs will work on all platforms.
-This depends on your FFMPEG installation.
+This depends on your FFMPEG installation, see the *record* tab
+    section above.

 .. warning:: Currently, other ROI shapes are available in the ROI manager in this tab but you should make sure
     that you only select the rectangle ROI shape.